WHY THE HUNTING CONVERSATION HURTS CONSERVATION

 On the other hand, in my discussions with anti-hunters I have found that many of them have the same knee-jerk response and laager mentality.
 It seems impossible to get them to accept that there are examples where hunting does work to keep communities gainfully employed, relatively free from animal-human conflict and that the target species even recovers and grows in numbers.
 The anti-hunting lobby seems to rely largely on emotion to win votes, and contradicting facts seem to be an inconvenience.

 My parting thought is to challenge you to get involved in the debate.
 Whatever your views please try to respect others and their opinions and harness your emotions to fuel your energy and not to override your common sense.
-Those of you engaged in hunting do your best to rid your circles of abuse and illegal practices.
 Lets take on the threats to Africa’s biodiversity and wild areas as a combined, united force and face the real enemies.

 Keep the passion.